eliotsykes/rails-code-review/README.md

 - Is it indexed appropriately?
 - Is the database normalized (i.e. has no duplicate or redundant data)?
 - If the database is denormalized, is it for a good reason (e.g. performance)?

+# Performance

+## Compress Assets

+Serve assets (e.g. JavaScript, CSS, font, image files) compressed to clients that can handle them.

+## Serve Assets via a CDN

+See config option `config.asset_host`.

+## Consider Using a CDN for Every Request

+Consider fronting the entire app with a CDN if its requirements allow.

 # Version Control